PrairieLearn/PrairieLearn/doc/writingTests.md

 # Writing tests

+**NOTE:** Any time you edit or add a test, you need to stop and restart the PrairieLearn server for it to reload the changes.

 Each test is a single directory in the `tests` folder.
 The name of the directory is the `tid` (test ID).
 The directory must contain a single file called `info.json` that describes the test.

 * [Format specification for test `info.json`](https://github.com/PrairieLearn/PrairieLearn/blob/master/backend/schemas/backendConfig.json)